FlexShares Credit-Scored US Corporate Bond Index Fund (SKOR) To Go Ex-Dividend on April 1st

-FlexShares Credit-Scored US Corporate Bond Index Fund (NASDAQ:SKOR – Get Free Report) announced a dividend on Thursday, March 28th, NASDAQ reports.
-Investors of record on Tuesday, April 2nd will be paid a dividend of 0.1998 per share on Friday, April 5th.
+FlexShares Credit-Scored US Corporate Bond Index Fund (NASDAQ:SKOR – Get Free Report) declared a dividend on Thursday, March 28th, NASDAQ reports.
+Stockholders of record on Tuesday, April 2nd will be given a dividend of 0.1998 per share on Friday, April 5th.
 The ex-dividend date is Monday, April 1st.
-This is a positive change from FlexShares Credit-Scored US Corporate Bond Index Fund’s previous dividend of $0.18.
+This is a boost from FlexShares Credit-Scored US Corporate Bond Index Fund’s previous dividend of $0.18.

+Hedge Funds Weigh In On FlexShares Credit-Scored US Corporate Bond Index Fund

-An institutional investor recently raised its position in FlexShares Credit-Scored US Corporate Bond Index Fund stock.
-Nations Financial Group Inc. IA ADV raised its stake in FlexShares Credit-Scored US Corporate Bond Index Fund (NASDAQ:SKOR – Free Report) by 107.9% in the 1st quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The fund owned 9,938 shares of the company’s stock after purchasing an additional 5,157 shares during the quarter.
-Nations Financial Group Inc. IA ADV owned 0.19% of FlexShares Credit-Scored US Corporate Bond Index Fund worth $471,000 as of its most recent filing with the Securities & Exchange Commission.
+A hedge fund recently raised its stake in FlexShares Credit-Scored US Corporate Bond Index Fund stock.
+Nations Financial Group Inc. IA ADV raised its position in shares of FlexShares Credit-Scored US Corporate Bond Index Fund (NASDAQ:SKOR – Free Report) by 107.9% in the 1st quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The firm owned 9,938 shares of the company’s stock after purchasing an additional 5,157 shares during the period.
+Nations Financial Group Inc. IA ADV owned 0.19% of FlexShares Credit-Scored US Corporate Bond Index Fund worth $471,000 as of its most recent filing with the Securities and Exchange Commission.

 The FlexShares Credit-Scored US Corporate Bond Index Fund (SKOR) is an exchange-traded fund that mostly invests in investment grade fixed income.
 The fund tracks an index of intermediate-maturity, investment-grade corporate bonds that are selected and weighted by fundamental factors.
 SKOR was launched on Nov 12, 2014 and is managed by FlexShares.